steadramon/ESPGeiger/README.md

 4. Once connected, browse to `http://ESPGeiger-XXXXXX.local` or the assigned IP
 5. Configure MQTT, Radmon, GMCMAP, ThingSpeak and other outputs from the Config page

+> 🔒 ESPGeiger is designed for LAN use.
+Don't port-forward it to the open internet - use a VPN for remote access, and push telemetry outward (MQTT / Radmon / ThingSpeak / Webhook) for remote monitoring.
+See [Network and security](https://docs.espgeiger.com/install/setup#network-and-security).

 <img src="https://raw.githubusercontent.com/steadramon/ESPGeiger/main/docs/img/ESPGeiger-anim.gif" width="75%"/>

 ## Upgrading